What is a "Request for Consultation" (RFC)?

 Please email your request to Kristin Lagattuta, Chair of the Davis Division, at firstname.lastname@example.org, and copy the Executive Director of the Davis Division, Edwin Arevalo, at email@example.com.
 You should include all material relevant to your request, such as proposals, background information, support letters from previous reviewers, etc.

-If you’re unsure about what to submit, or unsure if your item needs to go through a Senate consultation, please reach out to Edwin and he will work with you individually.
+If you’re unsure about what to submit, or unsure if your item needs to go through a Davis Division consultation, please reach out to Edwin and he will work with you individually.

-Furthermore, sometimes the Senate must focus on items of high priority and may have to place a hold on non-urgent business.
-If this is the case, the Senate office will communicate with you and will make you aware of any delays in business.
+Furthermore, sometimes the Davis Division must focus on items of high priority and must hold non-urgent business.
+If this occurs, the Senate office will notify you promptly.